Member | Established: 1943 | Associate since 2019

 SMO 3: International Standards on Auditing

 The financial sector regulators—Superintendence of Companies, Securities and Insurance (SCVS) and the Superintendence of Banks (SB)—are responsible for setting auditing standards in Ecuador.
-The SCVS and SB require auditors providing audit services to all companies to apply ISA by reference and without modification.
+The SCVS and SB require ISA by reference and without modification.

-To facilitate further support implementation, the CCPPE has ongoing processes to include the most recent amendments to the standards in its training programs and developed ISA courses, which are specialized 40 hours of training on the ISA.
-In addition, the CCPPE organizes training with providers of auditing tools and software to advance the application of ISA in audit practices, develop training courses for Small- and Medium-sized Enterprises on the implementation of ISA, and is working to participate in the international standard-setting process by providing comments on exposure drafts and other IAASB.
+To support implementation, the CCPPE has ongoing processes to include the most recent amendments to the standards in its training programs and developed ISA courses, which are 40 hours of specialized training on the ISA.
+In addition, the CCPPE organizes training with providers of auditing tools and software to advance the application of ISA in audit practices, developed training courses for Small- and Medium-sized Enterprises on the implementation of ISA, and is working to participate in the international standard-setting process by providing comments on exposure drafts and other IAASB.

-The CCPPE has demonstrated an ongoing process to maintain its fulfillment with the SMO 3 obligations and is committed to continuous improvement.
+The CCPPE has demonstrated an ongoing process to maintain its fulfillment of the SMO 3 obligations and is committed to continuous improvement.

 Current Status: Sustain